Why Do Criminal Lawyers Advise against Talking to Police?

 Recently IRS Official Lois Lerner was held in contempt following questioning.
 Although, Mrs. Lerner ultimately invoked her Right to Remain Silent following questioning, this was only prior to making numerous facial expressions in response to requests for information.
 Non-verbal communication such as facial expressions can be used against a criminal suspect as well according to attorney Moore.

 Information on how to adequately protect your right against self incrimination can be obtained by speaking with William Moore, and his team of Criminal Attorneys in Broward County.
-Offices located at 1 Financial Plaza, Fort Lauderdale, FL 33394 – (954) 523-5333
+Offices located at 110 SE 6th St #1713, Fort Lauderdale, FL 33301 – (954) 523-5333